bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-06-12-newsletter.md

 - [LND #2802][] allows LND to calculate the probability that a particular route will succeed.
-It then uses that probability to choose the best route in combination with existing calculations of the the total fee cost and maximum HTLC timeout for the path.
+It then uses that probability to choose the best route in combination with existing calculations of the total fee cost and maximum HTLC timeout for the path.
 Several new configuration options are added that allow the user to tweak constant values used in the probability calculation, such as the "assumed success probability of a hop in a route when no other information is